rcswex/SpatialArray/README.md

 b = c;   // Assign the original a value (stored in c) to b
 ```

 Why does the programming world need this extra temporary storage when the physical world doesn't?
-This is the problem the SpatialArray Quark attempts to solve.
-By simulating the intuitive nature of physical world exchanges, SpatialArray provides a way to conceptually swap variables without temporary variables.
+This is the problem the SpatialArray Quark solves.
+Unlike previous attempts that only hid the temporary variable, this implementation uses a true reference-based architecture that eliminates the need for temporary value copies altogether.

 ## Installation